-- Channel Configuration: sets which channels will be functional, and whether they should be controlled independently or jointly.
+- Channel Configuration (only for DIMinBOX DX2 / DX4): sets which channels will be functional, and whether they should be controlled independently or jointly.
 There are several options. - Independent Channels: all channels will be functional, and will be controllable separately.
 The parameterisation of this option depends on each device: